 WordPress plugins extend the functionality of WordPress without the difficulty of manually coding your website.

 Just upload the plugin file, activate it, and click a few settings to get going.
-No need to deal with CSS or other coding languages, so it’s newbie-friendly!
+No need to hire a Facebook developer or deal with coding languages like PHP or CSS!

 For this example, we’ll use the Custom Facebook Feed Pro plugin from Smash Balloon.

 It’s the best Facebook feed plugin for WordPress.
 Using it can help you seamlessly integrate your Facebook content with WordPress in a few clicks.